Vadodara Innovation Council

 Vadodara Innovation Council (VIC) is the first city-based Innovation Council in India, associated with the National Innovation Council.
 Vadodara Innovation Council started functioning in May-2011 under the leadership of technocrat Dr. Madhu Mehta.
 VIC, a non-profit company, has the stated goal "To build Innovative, Curious and Questioning Society in Vadodara region".

 Vadodara as an Innovative city

-On 16 June 2013, Sam Pitroda has launched the vision and initiative to make 'Vadodara as an Innovative city', the first-of-its-kind in India.
+On 16 June 2013, Sam Pitroda has launched an initiative to make 'Vadodara as an Innovative city'.

 Tod Fod Jod Centre

 It has started 'Tod Fod Jod Centre' (TFJC) for school students, being the second such initiative in India after Delhi.
 IT is a unique initiative, where students open the device, understand the different parts, its working principles, scientific & engineering concepts behind it and then assemble it.
 In its first phase, the students experimented with a ceiling fan, computer, clock, bicycle and telephone.

 Innovation partner to VCCI Expo 2014

 Vadodara Chamber of Commerce Industry (VCCI) has partnered with VIC for VCCI Expo 2014 (27 November 2014 – 1 December 2014), where 56 participants showcased their innovation or prototypes.